-Cycle Canada recommends that riders investigate travel, cancellation, medical and personal property insurance prior to registering.
+Cycle Canada recommends that riders investigate travel, cancellation, medical and personal property insurance when registering for a trip.
 We cannot make exceptions to our cancellation policies for any reason.

 Cycle Canada events and Tour du Canada are organized by Cycle Canada, The Veloforce Corporation, which is owned by Bud & Margot Jorgensen.
 Bud is a long-time recreational cyclist and founder of Tour du Canada.
 Our off-season base is at Alliston, Ontario, which is about midway between Toronto and vacation destinations along Georgian Bay.

 To participate in a Cycle Canada event each rider pays a non-refundable registration and processing fee of $150.
-That fee covers advance trip preparation material provided to a rider by Cycle Canada, which is registered with the Travel Industry Council of Ontario.
+That fee covers advance trip preparation material provided to a rider by Cycle Canada, which is registered with the Travel Industry Council of Ontario ( TICO Reg. # 50022860R).

 Event Deposit and Waiver:

 Deposit amounts vary by event.
 Deposits are not refundable or transferrable to another person.
-Signing the Cycle Canada waiver is a condition of registration.
+Signing the Cycle Canada waiver prior to the start of an event is a condition of registration.

 Payment of Event Fees: